assert.verifySteps()

 });

-.
-This catches out-of-order issues, unexpected values, duplicate values, and provides detailed debugging information in case of problems.
-This is basically how the Step API works:
+A less fragile approach could involve a local array that we check afterwards with deepEqual.
+This catches out-of-order issues, unexpected values, and duplicate values.
+It also provides detailed debugging information in case of problems.
+The below is in essence how the Step API works:

-QUnit.test( "manual example without Step API", assert => {
+QUnit.test('manual example without Step API', async assert => {

 const values = [];

-const thing = new MyThing();
+const maker = new WordMaker();

-thing.on( "start", () => {
+maker.on('start', () => {

 });

-thing.on( "middle", () => {
+maker.on('middle', () => {

 });

-thing.on( "end", () => {
+maker.on('end', () => {

 });

-thing.on( "error", () => {
+maker.on('error', () => {

 });